hanzoai/ROCm/docs/how-to/rocm-for-ai/fine-tuning/single-gpu-fine-tuning-and-inference.rst

    :keywords: ROCm, LLM, fine-tuning, usage, tutorial, single-GPU, LoRA, PEFT, inference, SFTTrainer

 ****************************************************
-Fine-tuning and inference using a single accelerator
+Fine-tuning and inference using a single GPU
 ****************************************************

 This section explains model fine-tuning and inference techniques on a single-accelerator system.
-See :doc:`Multi-accelerator fine-tuning <multi-gpu-fine-tuning-and-inference>` for a setup with multiple accelerators or GPUs.
+See :doc:`Multi-accelerator fine-tuning <multi-gpu-fine-tuning-and-inference>` for a setup with multiple GPUs.

 .. _fine-tuning-llms-single-gpu-env: